 Video/Audio recorders may be placed on any and all buses or schools.
 All students are subject to being videotaped on the school bus or at school at any time.
-Notification to parents/guardians will be made through school district publications, the district website, and through visible notice on all buses or buildings equipped with audio language providing notice that audio as well as video inception is occurring on the bus and at district buildings.
+Audio/Video media are not intended for general viewing by a student, employee, parent/guardian, or the public and shall not be made available for general viewing purposes.
+Please see Policy 810.2 for more detail.